-The terms and number of options or other awards to be granted in the future under the Amended and Restated 2009 Stock Option and Award Plan are to be determined at the discretion of the Compensation Committee.
-Since no such determinations regarding future awards or grants have been made, the benefits that will be awarded or paid under the Amended and Restated 2009 Stock Option and Award Plan are not currently determinable.
+The terms and number of awards to be granted in the future under the Amended and Restated 2009 Stock Option and Award Plan are to be determined at the discretion of the Compensation Committee.
+Since no such determinations regarding future awards have been made, the benefits that will be awarded under the Amended and Restated 2009 Stock Option and Award Plan are not currently determinable.